Extracting linear and nonlinear quasinormal modes from black hole merger simulations: Conclusions

 It is trivial to apply the \texttt{jaxqualin} code to other NR waveforms or simulation catalogs, such as those using CCE, or precessing BBH simulations.
 We expect that higher-quality simulations including center-of-mass corrections, improved Cauchy-characteristic evolution, the inclusion of gravitational memory using BMS balance laws, and improved wave extraction methods would be very useful to remove spurious QNMs, to improve the accuracy of our hyperfitting models, and to shed further light on the relation between the amplitudes and phases of different modes.

-\acknowledgments We thank Alessandra Buonanno, Giada Caneva Santoro, Vitor Cardoso, Gregorio Carullo, Adrian Chung, Marina de Amicis, Jonathan Gair, Leda Gao, Thomas Helfer, Lionel London, Sizheng Ma, James Marsden, Andrea Maselli, Keefe Mitman, Peter James Nee, Lorenzo Pierini, Jaime Redondo-Yuste, Laura Sberna, Alexandre Toubiana, Vijay Varma, Sebastian V\"olkel and Nicol\'as Yunes for discussions.
+\acknowledgments We thank Costantino Pacilio, Swetha Bhagwat, Francesco Nobili and Davide Gerosa for pointing out that the hyperfit functions should not go to zero in the equal mass limit when $\chi_- \neq 0$.
+We thank Alessandra Buonanno, Giada Caneva Santoro, Vitor Cardoso, Gregorio Carullo, Adrian Chung, Marina de Amicis, Jonathan Gair, Leda Gao, Thomas Helfer, Lionel London, Sizheng Ma, James Marsden, Andrea Maselli, Keefe Mitman, Peter James Nee, Lorenzo Pierini, Jaime Redondo-Yuste, Laura Sberna, Alexandre Toubiana, Vijay Varma, Sebastian V\"olkel and Nicol\'as Yunes for discussions.
 M.H.Y.C. is a Croucher Scholar supported by the Croucher Foundation.
 M.H.Y.C., E.B. and R.C. are supported by NSF Grants No. AST-2006538, PHY-2207502, PHY-090003 and PHY-20043; by NASA Grants No.~20-LPS20-0011 and 21-ATP21-0010; and by the John Templeton Foundation Grant 62840.
 M.H.Y.C., E.B. and R.C. acknowledge support from the ITA-USA Science and Technology Cooperation program, supported by the Ministry of Foreign Affairs of Italy (MAECI), and from the Indo-US Science and Technology Forum through the Indo-US Centre for Gravitational-Physics and Astronomy, grant IUSSTF/JC-142/2019.
 The authors also acknowledge the Texas Advanced Computing Center (TACC) at The University of Texas at Austin for providing resources that have contributed to the research results reported within this paper~\cite{10.1145/3311790.3396656}.
 We made use of the following \texttt{python} packages to produce the results of this paper: \texttt{adjustText}~\cite{ilya_flyamer_2023_7648985}, \texttt{Jax}~\cite{jax2018github}, \texttt{JaxFit}~\cite{2022arXiv220812187H}, \texttt{matplotlib}~\cite{Hunter:2007}, \texttt{numpy}~\cite{harris2020array}, \texttt{pandas}~\cite{reback2020pandas,mckinney-proc-scipy-2010}, \texttt{qnm}~\cite{Stein2019}, \texttt{scikit-learn}~\cite{scikit-learn}, \texttt{scipy}~\cite{2020SciPy-NMeth}, \texttt{scri}~\cite{mike_boyle_2020_4041972} and \texttt{sxs}~\cite{boyle_michael_2023_8021607}.